 People want things to feel special.
 Mounts sell for 999,999g for a reason.
 They are rare, they are to be brought out and paraded.
 Who parades a 10s mount?
 Think about that.
 Same with transmogs, people, by and large, want a unique, personalised look.
 If you are a lady going to a party you do not want to see 40 other women in the same £4.99 off-the-peg gown from Asda, do you?

 Here’s your third rule: Never underestimate the sheer laziness of players!

 The commonest answer to anything asked in /trade is either a) Google is your friend or b) Look on Wowhead.
-This that in mind look at the next sale:
+With that in mind look at the next sale:

 It is a great look, especially with some mogs, but it also sells for 20g in Dalaran in unlimited qualities.
 The Antiseptic-Soaked Dressing sells for 25g.
 All it takes is a curious, "Where does that some from?" – but they don’t, they happily pay my mage nearly 2,000g to teleport to the store and post it on AH for their convenience.
 (Similar is true for spades, skinning knives, blacksmithing tools, thread, everything you can think of for crafting gets flipped on AH for outrageous markups – and people pay for the convenience.

 The same applies to battle pets.
 The Cornish Cat, as below, can be bought for a mere 40s from the crazy cat lady near Stormwind, yet sells readily for over 40g in auctions.
 You can apply this to every cage-able pet in the game.